VWS-Python/vws-python-mock/docs/source/docker.rst

 Running the mock
 ----------------

+There are three containers required.
+One container mocks the VWS services, one container mocks the VWQ services and one container provides a shared storage backend.

+Each of these containers run their services on port 5000.

+The VWS and VWQ containers must point to the storage container using the :envvar:`STORAGE_BACKEND` variable.

 # TODO Get a mock running with instructions here.
 # TODO: Custom network
 # TODO: Section for building containers